Why tech’s titans are moving right

 Why is the price of gold so high right now?

-Top stories - BBC News - October 22 -
+Top stories - The New York Times - October 31 -

 Browns will regret not making the right move and going with Jameis Winston earlier